-The CEO is authorized to make all necessary energy product expenditures which meet all of the following criteria, and may delegate these authorities to staff as necessary:
+The CEO is authorized to make all necessary energy product expenditures which meet all of the following criteria:

 - 1. In the best interest of SCPA's customers; - 2.
 Consistent with this Policy and all other Board policies; - 3.
 Less than 10 years in duration;